 Personnel management

-• Scheduling of personnel shifts: the WMS allows the scheduling of shifts with an assessment of the required equipment needed to perform specific tasks.
+• Scheduling of Personnel Shifts: The Warehouse Management System (WMS) allows for the scheduling of shifts, assessing the required equipment needed to perform specific tasks.

-• Certificates management: the WMS software allows tracking of periodically updated licenses and personnel certifications for warehouse equipment such as lift trucks, forklifts, combi trucks, etc.
+• Certificates Management: The WMS software enables the tracking of periodically updated licenses and personnel certifications for warehouse equipment such as lift trucks, forklifts, combi trucks, etc.

 Returns management

-• Return Merchandise System (RMA system): the WMS handles returned goods that require quality assessment before entering the warehouse (WMS should allow to implement additional quality control transactions than these available from ERP).
+• Return Merchandise System (RMA System): The WMS handles returned goods that require quality assessment before entering the warehouse.
+The WMS should allow the implementation of additional quality control transactions beyond those available from the ERP.

 Reports and analytics

-• KPI management: the WMS allows all data to be pulled from all departments and provides a transparent and adjustable overview that helps managers control overall processes.
+• KPI Management: The Warehouse Management System (WMS) allows all data to be pulled from all departments, providing a transparent and adjustable overview that helps managers control overall processes.

 Supply Chain management

-• Shipping system: WMS allows tracking shipments from door to the warehouse and opposite based on POD function.
+• Shipping System: WMS allows tracking shipments from the door to the warehouse and vice versa based on the Proof of Delivery (POD) function.

-• Communication with carriers through the EDI system: WMS software allows you to connect with third-party carriers’ transportation management systems (TMS), update shipment data, etc.
+• Communication with Carriers through the EDI System: WMS software enables connectivity with third-party carriers’ Transportation Management Systems (TMS), facilitating the update of shipment data, and more.

 Financial management